 If you were ever in doubt about Indonesia, East Java Indonesia has no shortage of incredibly scenic landscapes, volcanoes, temples, waterfalls, and loads of Javanese culture.

-If you’re looking at an Indonesia map for the first time, It’s easy to get overwhelmed.
-There are 7 main regions (Java, Kalimantan, Sumatra, Lesser Sunda Islands, Maluku, Western New Guinea), With Java in Indonesia being the most populated island.
+If you’re looking at an Indonesia map for the first time, Itโs easy to get overwhelmed.
+There are 7 main regions (Java, Kalimantan, Sumatra, Lesser Sunda Islands, Maluku, and Western New Guinea), With Java being the most populated island.

-Java Indonesia consists of Central Java, West Java, and East Java where the ‘must see’ attractions (volcanoes, waterfalls, temples, etc.) tend to pile up, but in this article, we’ll focus on an East Java itinerary that will show you only the best the island has to offer in a 1-week itinerary with some bonus extras if you have a few more days to spare.
+Java Indonesia consists of Central Java, West Java, and East Java where the โmust seeโ attractions (volcanoes, waterfalls, temples, etc.) are extensive! but in this article, Iโll focus on an East Java itinerary that will show you only the best the island has to offer in a 1-week itinerary AND some bonus destinations if you have a few more days to spare.

 The sheer size of the temple Borobudur Java Indonesia is a sight to behold.
 One can effortlessly spend a good 3 to 4 hours walking the grounds and ascending the tiers to finally reach the stupas.
 As this infamous tourist spot in Indonesia is extremely popular, there is the option to visit for a Borobudur sunrise tour or during regular hours.